 Biblical ‘predestination’ is the following: Each person is individually ‘predestined’ or foreordained to be part of Jesus’ bride, that day when the Bridegroom returns to take her to heaven, (Jn.
 3:16-17.)
 However, only those who willingly and consciously decided to choose Jesus as their personal Lord and Savior, to undergo a mental transformation, and a radical change in lifestyle by living in Christ’s will and according to His ways, will be ready when He returns, (Jn.
 1:12-13; Rom.
 12:1-2.)
 These are the Scripturally ‘predestined’ ones, whom God knew beforehand, would make the right choice, and accept and follow Jesus until He comes to take them home.

 · John Calvin, just like other churches that were born from their spiritual mother, the Roman Catholic Church, also teaches that the ‘saving’ sacrament of infant ‘baptism’ is the “ordinary way that a person is brought to faith in Jesus Christ.”
 All through Scripture God Himself stated, (Eph.
 2:8,) “By [Christ’s] grace you have been saved through [personal] faith…” (Rom.
-3:28,) “[Therefore,] we conclude that a person is justified by faith apart from [ceremonial, outward, or ritual] deeds…” This so-called ‘baptism of salvation,’ which supposedly brings these people “to faith,” made the preaching of the true Gospel of Christ “unnecessary” because ‘all’ the citizens of a Christian country were made Christian through this baptism.
-Yet, Jesus Himself commissioned all His sincerely believing disciples to “Go into the whole world” to preach His Gospel of salvation through His complete atonement in the place of all humanity!
+3:28,) “[Therefore,] we conclude that a person is justified by faith apart from [ceremonial, outward, or ritual] deeds…” This so-called ‘baptism of salvation,’ which supposedly brings those people “to faith,” made the preaching of the true Gospel of Christ “unnecessary” because ‘all’ the citizens of a Christian country were made Christian through this baptism.
+Yet, Jesus Himself commissioned all His believing disciples to “Go into the whole world” to preach His Gospel of salvation through His complete atonement in the place of all humanity to make more disciples to follow Him!
 (Mt.
-28:19-20.
+28:19-20.)

 · Calvinism, like her mother the Roman Catholic Church, and all other adherents of this ‘baptism’ teach, through this sacrament, infant and new adult church members supposedly receive “the holy spirit…” Scriptural truth teaches, “…God sent His Son… that [those born again from [personal] faith in, and [personal] acceptance of Jesus Christ, (Jn.
 1:12-13,) might receive the adoption as children.
 In addition, because you are children, God has sent forth the Spirit of His Son into your hearts [or born again human spirits,] crying out, ‘Abba, Father…’” (Gal.
 4:5-7.)
 So, according to Scripture, these poor Christianized infants might have received a spirit during their sprinkling-baptism, but it is not God’s Holy Spirit of the Bible, that’s for certain.

-· Calvinism and other Baptism-Regeneration churches also teach through this sacrament, “infants (and adults) receive eternal life…” Jesus Himself declared undeniably, “I Am the Way, the Truth, and the Life.
-No one comes to the Father except through Me… “This is eternal life, that [My believing disciples] may know You, [Father,] the only true God, and Jesus Christ Whom You have sent,” (Jn.
+· Calvinism and other Baptism-Regeneration churches also teach through this sacrament, “infants (and adults) receive eternal life…” Jesus Himself undeniably declared, “I Am the Way, the Truth, and the Life.
+No one comes to the Father except through Me… “This is eternal life, that [My believing disciples] may know You, [Father,] the only true God, and Jesus Christ Whom You have sent...”
+(Jn.
 14:6; 17:3.)

 · Through this sacrament, church members can allegedly never go to hell, no matter the life they lead or the choices they make… But in God’s eternal Word, Jesus Himself warned, “Not everyone who says to Me ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does [or obeys and follows] the will of My Father in heaven, [not the false will of man.]
 (Mt.
 7:21-24.)